Home Page

 Short Bio and Research

-I am a post-doctoral researcher in formal methods for security protocols and security-aware applications.
-My current research project is miTLS, a verified implementation of the TLS security protocol in the computational model of cryptography, via refinement types.
-I work in the Prosecco research group at INRIA and in the Secure Distributed Computing project at the MSR-INRIA Joint Centre.
-My main current collaborators are Karthikeyan Bhargavan, Cédric Fournet, Markulf Kohlweiss and Pierre-Yves Strub.
+I am a cyber security specialist and security researcher in formal methods for security protocol implementations and security-aware applications.
+My current research interests include traffic analysis and side channel analysis; I recently focused on miTLS, a verified implementation of the TLS security protocol in the computational model of cryptography, via refinement types.
+I was a member of the Prosecco research group at INRIA and of the Secure Distributed Computing project at the MSR-INRIA Joint Centre.
+My main collaborators are Karthikeyan Bhargavan, Cédric Fournet, Markulf Kohlweiss and Pierre-Yves Strub.

 I received my PhD in 2010 at Politecnico di Torino, supervised by Riccardo Sisto.
 During my PhD I co-developed a framework, called spi2java, that allows to semi-automatically generate Java implementations of security protocols formally specified in the spi calculus language.